Wedding Day Tips

 Speeches

-I recommend if you haven’t booked a videographer or my ceremony & speeches video upgrade, then allocate a couple of people you trust to discreetly video for you (same for any of these four key moments).
+I recommend if you haven’t booked my ceremony & speeches video upgrade or a separate videographer and you would like someone to video it on their phone for you - allocate one or two people you trust to discreetly video for you (same for any of these four key moments).

 First dance